 Variety Trial Results

 The Alabama Agricultural Experiment Station conducts statewide performance trials of commercially available varieties of major row crops including corn, cotton, soybeans, small grains, and ryegrass to name a few.
-Search Alabama Agricultural Experiment Station (AAES) select publications, research reports, and variety reports here.
+Search the Alabama Agricultural Experiment Station (AAES) website for select publications, research reports, and variety reports.
+Use the AAES variety trial database to compare varieties and access other important information.
+From the AAES website, you can subscribe to Auburn University variety testing updates.